 even when you didn’t…….

-because rather if not then rather than just smile and nod you’d actually stop me to let me know when and if and sometimes why you didn’t get it.
+because if not, rather than just smile and nod, you’d stop me to indicate when, where, if and sometimes why, you didn’t get it.

-That way I’d either end up decoding it all better myself by articulating it to you or eventually realize that maybe that worry or idea wasn’t really worth much of anything in the first place.
+That way I’d end up decoding it all better myself by articulating it to you, or eventually realize maybe that worry or idea wasn’t really worth anything much in the first place.

-And you and I might have to toss it around and debate it for an hour, a minute or even a day or two while negotiating between those two points.
+And you and I might have to toss it around, and debate it for an hour, minute, or even day or two, while negotiating between those two points.

-Kinda feel like I’m negotiating my way around that space right now.
+Kinda feel like I’m negotiating my way thru that space right now.

 But how do you do you that without your sounding board?